bambanah/deemix/README.md

 git clone https://gitlab.com/deeplydrumming/DeemixFix.git && cd DeemixFix && pnpm i
 ```

-You can change the default port by setting the environment variable `PORT` to any other number before starting the app.

 ## Building the app
 To build the app you need to have git installed and the repo cloned with `git`.